S.L. Benfica in international football: Competitive record

-European Reaffirmation
+European reaffirmation

 In 2009–10, Benfica had a noteworthy run in the newly created UEFA Europa League, progressing all the way from the play-off round to the quarter-finals.
-Their campaign featured five wins in six group stage matches, most notably a 5–0 thrashing of English side Everton in the group stage and an aggregate 3–2 win against Marseille in the round of 16.
+The campaign featured five wins in six group stage matches, most notably a 5–0 thrashing of English side Everton in the group stage and an aggregate 3–2 win against Marseille in the round of 16.
 The following season, Benfica returned to the Champions League, but as in 2006–07 and 2007–08, they were demoted to the Europa League.
 This time, however, the team overcame the quarter-final stage to reach their first European semi-final in 17 years.
 In the first ever European match between Portuguese teams, Benfica were surprised by Braga and missed the chance to qualify to the final.

 Benfica improved their European performance in the 2011–12 Champions League, progressing all the way to the quarter-finals.
-In the group stage, Benfica topped their group, knocking Manchester United out of European competitions once again, and defeated Zenit Saint Petersbourg in the last 16 before losing 3–1 on aggregate to eventual winners Chelsea in the quarter-finals.
+In the group stage, Benfica topped their group, knocking Manchester United out of European competitions once again, defeated Zenit Saint Petersbourg in the last 16 but lost 3–1 on aggregate to eventual winners Chelsea in the quarter-finals.

 Benfica faced Chelsea in the 2013 UEFA Europa League Final, played at the Amsterdam Arena.

 In the 2012–13 and 2013–14 seasons, Benfica's run in the Champions League was not so successful, but the club managed to reach two Europa League finals, the first of them 23 years after their last appearance in a European final.
 Benfica lost the first final on 17 May 2013 to then Champions League holders Chelsea, with a 2–1 injury-time header from Branislav Ivanović, and drew 0–0 against Sevilla on 15 May 2014, losing the match penalty shoot-out 4–2.
-This extended the club's run of European finals unsuccesses to eight, in a total of ten finals – a domestic record that ranked them seventh among UEFA clubs with most finals, in 2014.
+This extended the club's run of European finals unsuccesses to eight, in a total of ten finals, a domestic record that ranked them seventh among UEFA clubs with most finals, in 2014.

 In the mid-2010s, Benfica reached the Champions League knockout stage twice in a row, the first time since the competition was revamped.
 They qualified to the quarter-finals for an eighteenth time in 2015–16, where they lost 3–2 on aggregate to Bayern Munich, and were eliminated by Borussia Dortmund in the round of 16 in 2016–17.

-The following seasons, Benfica did not advance to the later stages of UEFA's prime tournament.
+The following seasons, Benfica did not advance to the later stages of UEFA's main tournament.
 In 2017–18, the club set the worst ever performance by a Portuguese team in the competition's group stage, with 6 losses and a negative goal difference of 13, including a 5–0 loss to Basel, equaling their previous biggest loss in the competition, against Borussia Dortmund in 1963–64.
 In 2018–19, they were eliminated once again in the Champions League group stage, eventually reaching the Europa League quarter-finals.